surface-ui/surface/README.md

 - [x] Jump to definition of modules (components)
 - [ ] Jump to definition of properties
 - [ ] Auto-complete/suggestions for properties (WIP)
+- [x] Show documentation on hover for components
-- [ ] Show documentation on hover for components and properties
+- [ ] Show documentation on hover for properties

 ### Other tools